QuickBooks Payroll Calculator: Calculate Employee Paychecks, Payroll Taxes

 Total Overtime Pay$150

-QuickBooks Payroll automatically calculates overtime wages.
+QuickBooks Payroll automatically calculates overtime wages to help employers comply with labor laws.

-Benefits of Using QuickBooks Payroll
+Benefits of Using QuickBooks Payroll Calculator

 1. Automated Payroll Processing